Addpixel/KirbyComments/README.md

 `true` iff the status is not in the Success domain.

-### `$fieldType : CommentsFieldType`
+### `$type : CommentsFieldType`

 Defines the name, title, HTTP POST name, properties of custom fields, and provides validation and sanitization mechanisms.
+Custom fields are constructed from an associative array and placed in your config.php.

 ```php
 c::set('comments.custom-fields', array(